lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 The parameters for id-alg-noSignature MUST be present and MUST be encoded as NULL.
 NoSignatureValue contains the SHA-1 hash of the certification request.
+The hash value given by NoSignatureValue SHOULD be ignored.
 It is important to realize that there is no security associated with this signature type.
 If this signature type is on a certification request and the Certification Authority policy requires proof-of-possession of the private key, the POP mechanism